How To Install Vertical Blinds

-The ease of installing vertical blinds partly lies in your ability to follow instructions, use the tools, and adopt safety measures while performing the necessary steps.
+The ease of installing made to measure vertical blinds partly lies in your ability to follow instructions, use the tools, and adopt safety measures while performing the necessary steps.
 Even with this relatively simple task, for example, eye and hand protection gear is a must for safety purposes.

 It is also important to carefully check the packaging before discarding the shipping containers; all the parts from the screws to the blinds should be removed from the boxes.

 To expedite the work, be sure to gather the tools and materials within easy reach.
 Check that children and pets are also away from the work area as the sharp objects, such as nails, drills, and scissors, can be dangerous.

 The following tools and materials are just a few of necessary items for vertical blinds installation.

 • Tape Measure

 • Drill bits (1/16" and 3/16")

 • Mounting clips